 Download and install Cisdem DVD burning software to your Mac, then kick off it.

-Go to the menu bar, click on "Add File(s)" or “Open…” to browse and import the local MKV files saved to your system.
+Go to the menu bar, click on "Add File(s)" to browse and import the local MKV files saved to your system.

 Click “Preview” to see all your creation before converting.
-If everything goes well, click "Burn" to open up the settings window.
-Choose "Burn to ISO File", then fill the DVD label and finish other ISO settings.
+If everything goes well, click "Burn" to switch to the settings window.
+Select "Save as ISO", then fill the DVD label and finish other ISO settings.

-Finally, hit the "OK" button to start the burning process.
+Finally, hit "Burn" at the bottom to start the burning process.

 OS Platform: Windows 10, 8, 7, Vista, 2003, XP, 2000, NT4, Me, 98, and 95